unfoldingWord/door43-enqueue-job-test/README.md

 Modified June 2018 by RJH mainly to add vetting of the json payload from DCS before the job is added to the redis queue.

-Also added Graphite stats collection (using statsd package) and viewable with Grafana at [dash.door43.org](https://dash.door43.org/).
+Also added Graphite stats collection (using statsd package). and viewable with Grafana.

 See the `Makefile` for a list of environment variables which are looked for.